akshzyx/privacyguides/index.md

 ### Why should I care?

 **“I have nothing to hide.
 Why should I care about my privacy?”**

+Much like the right to interracial marriage, woman's suffrage, freedom of speech, and many others, we didn't always have the right to privacy.
+In several dictatorships, many still don't.
+Generations before ours fought for our right to privacy. **Privacy is a human right inherent to all of us**, that we are entitled to without discrimination.

+You shouldn't confuse privacy with secrecy.
+We know what happens in the bathroom, but you still close the door.
+That's because you want privacy, not secrecy. **Everyone** has something to hide, privacy is something that makes you human.

+### What should I do?

+**First, you need to make a plan.**

+Trying to protect all your data from everyone all the time is impractical, expensive, and exhausting.
+But, don't worry!
+Security is a process, and by thinking ahead you can put together a plan that's right for you.
+Security isn't just about the tools you use or the software you download.
+Rather, it begins with understanding the unique threats you face, and how you can counter them.

+**This process of identifying threats and defining countermeasures is called threat modeling**, and it forms the basis of every good security and privacy plan.

+> Learn More About Threat Modeling

 ```markdown
 Syntax highlighted code block